Work on new Dartmoor Wing and shower block

 To address the challenges that we are experiencing, we have developed plans to enable our site to catch up with the vast numbers of people now visiting Gaia House each year and help us to increase accessibility.

 The aim of these plans is to improve facilities for group retreatants by increasing the number of single rooms we can offer and increasing the number of toilets and showers available.
-In addition, the plans aim to improve our coordinator accommodation, create a self-contained resident teacher living area and minimise disruption to the retreat space by moving our offices outside the main house.
+In addition, the plans aim to improve our coordinator accommodation and minimise disruption to the retreat space by moving our offices outside the main house.

-In time, with further fundraising efforts, our aim is to develop the ground floor of the Garden Wing to provide an accessible bedroom and bathroom suite, as well as more showers and toilets close to the Meditation Hall.
+In time, with further fundraising efforts, our aim is to develop the ground floor of the Garden Wing to provide an accessible bedroom and bathroom suite.
 The final component planned is a beautiful covered walking meditation area running alongside the Meditation Hall.

 Thank you for your support!